Keiichiro Matsui

-Keiichiro Matsui (松居 圭一郎, Matsui Kei'ichirō) is a Japanese badminton player who affiliated with the Hitachi team.
+Keiichiro Matsui (松居 圭一郎, Matsui Kei'ichirō) is a Japanese badminton player.
+He is a former member of the Japanese national team.
+Previously affiliated with the Hitachi team, Matsui officially joined the AC Nagano Parceiro Badminton Club in March 2026.
 Born in Ishikawa, he graduated from the Tomioka senior high school, and later educated at the Nippon Sport Science University.
 He was part of the national junior team that won the gold medal at the 2012 Asian Junior Championships, and the silver medal at the 2012 World Junior Championships.

+Career

+2026

+Matsui formed a new men's doubles partnership with Kenya Mitsuhashi.
+In June, they made their debut at the U.S. Open, where they reached the quarterfinals.

 Achievements

 BWF World Tour (1 runner-up)

 The BWF World Tour, which was announced on 19 March 2017 and implemented in 2018, is a series of elite badminton tournaments sanctioned by the Badminton World Federation (BWF).
 The BWF World Tour is divided into levels of World Tour Finals, Super 1000, Super 750, Super 500, Super 300 (part of the HSBC World Tour), and the BWF Tour Super 100.